-The proposed rule further limits the definition of venture capital funds to funds that represent themselves to investors or potential investors as being venture capital funds.
+The rule further limits the definition of venture capital fund to a fund that represents itself to investors or potential investors as pursuing a venture capital strategy.
 To satisfy this requirement, a fund could describe its investment strategy as venture capital investing or as a fund that is managed in compliance with the elements of the venture capital fund exemption rule.
-In addition, a venture capital fund must be a private fund (i.e., a 3(c)(1) or 3(c)(7) fund) and not a registered investment company or a regulated business development company.
+In addition, a venture capital fund must be a private fund (i.e., a fund relying on Section 3(c)(1) or 3(c)(7) of the Investment Company Act for its exemption from registration as an investment company under the Investment Company Act, or certain non-U.S. funds that have not offered securities in the U.S. or to U.S. persons in a manner inconsistent with being a private fund) and not a registered investment company or a regulated business development company.

-vi.
+v.
 Grandfathering Provision

-Included in the definition of venture capital fund is any fund that: (i) represented to investors and potential investors that it was a venture capital fund at the time such fund offered its securities; (ii) has sold securities to one or more investors prior to December 31, 2010; and (iii) does not sell securities to, or accept additional capital commitments from, any person after July 21, 2011.
-The proposed grandfathering provision would include any fund that has accepted capital commitments by the specified dates even if none of the commitments have been called.
-Funds that meet these grandfathering conditions would not be required to satisfy the stricter definition of "venture capital fund" applicable to new funds.
+Included in the definition of venture capital fund is any fund that: (i) represented to investors and potential investors that it was pursuing a venture capital strategy at the time such fund offered its securities; (ii) has sold securities to one or more investors that are not related persons prior to December 31, 2010; and (iii) does not sell securities to, or accept additional capital commitments from, any person after July 21, 2011.
+The grandfathering provision includes any fund that has accepted capital commitments by the specified dates even if none of the commitments have been called.
+Funds that meet these grandfathering conditions will not be required to satisfy the stricter definition of "venture capital fund" applicable to new funds.

-- (b) Private Fund Adviser Exemption - i.
+(b) Private Fund Adviser Exemption

+i.
 U.S. Advisers

-Proposed Rule 203(m)-1 provides that a U.S. adviser (i.e., an adviser with its principal office and place of business in the United States) solely to "private funds" is exempt from registration under the Advisers Act if the aggregate value of the adviser's assets under management in the United States is less than \$150 million.
-A private fund for these purposes means any private fund (i.e., a 3(c)(1) or 3(c)(7) fund) that is not registered under Section 8 of the Investment Company Act and has not elected to be treated as a business development company.
-Under the proposed rule, a U.S. adviser can advise an unlimited number of private funds, provided that the value of the adviser's aggregate private fund assets under management is less than \$150 million.
+Rule 203(m)-1 provides that a U.S. adviser (i.e., an adviser with its principal office and place of business in the United States) solely to "private funds" is exempt from registration under the Advisers Act if the aggregate value of the adviser's assets under management in the United States is less than \$150 million.
+A private fund for these purposes means any private fund (i.e., a 3(c)(1) or 3(c)(7) fund) that is not registered under Section 8 of the Investment Company Act and has not elected to be treated as a business development company, as well as any fund that qualifies for an exclusion from the definition of investment company under the Investment Company Act, even if it is not a 3(c)(1) or 3(c)(7) fund, so long as the fund is treated as a private fund under the Advisers Act for all purposes (e.g., reporting on Form ADV).
+Under the rule, a U.S. adviser can advise an unlimited number of private funds, provided that the value of the adviser's aggregate private fund assets under management is less than \$150 million.
 However, in order to rely on the private fund adviser exemption, a U.S. adviser must aggregate the value of all assets of private funds it manages, regardless of where the funds are organized, to determine whether the adviser remains below the \$150 million limitation.

-The proposed rules require an adviser to calculate its assets under management in accordance with the definition of "regulatory assets under management" set forth in amended Form ADV.
+The rules require an adviser to calculate its assets under management in accordance with the definition of "regulatory assets under management" set forth in amended Form ADV.
 See "Eligibility for Registration with the SEC - Calculation of Assets Under Management" below for more details on the calculation of assets under management for this purpose.
-Under the proposed rule, an adviser must calculate its assets under management on a quarterly basis.
+Under the rule, an adviser must calculate its assets under management on an annual basis.